Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Uniform heat kernel estimates

 and $\#(x,y)$ is the number of edges in $\Gamma^n$ in a shortest path connecting $x$ to $y$.
-More precisely, due to \eqref{dxv}, for $r>3/L_n$ we have
+Then due to \eqref{dxv}, for $r>3/L_n$ and $n$ large enough such that $L_n>2$, we have

-Using Assumption \ref{A:graph} and the assumption that $\inf_{\Gamma} \alpha>0$, we can verify the followings two geometric conditions while keeping track of the constants: volume-doubling property $(VD[C_1])$ and the Poinc\'are inequality $(PI[C_2])$.
-That is, there are constants $C_1,\,C_2>0$ such that {\it for all }$n$, we have respectively
+Using \eqref{Volume_n}, \eqref{Balls} and our standing assumptions, we can verify the followings two geometric conditions while keeping track of the constants: volume-doubling property and the Poincar\'e inequality.
+That is, there are constants $\kappa_1,\,\kappa_2>0$ such that {\it for all }$n\geq 1$, we have respectively